litl/backoff/README.rst

         return requests.get(url)

-The decorator will also accept a tuple of exceptions for cases where you want the same backoff behavior for more than one exception type:
+The decorator will also accept a tuple of exceptions for cases where the same backoff behavior is desired for more than one exception type:

 .. code-block:: python